 The Tragic Surrender of Detroit By General William Hull

-The during a foggy August morning during the War of 1812 infamous American General Willaim Hull made the most tragic decision of his life.
+During a foggy August morning during the War of 1812, infamous American General Willaim Hull made the most tragic decision of his life.
 The under a flag of truce, the British warned Hull that native forces under Shawnee Chef Tecumseh and Mohawk War Chief John Norton (Teyoninhokarawen) were about to lay siege on the Detroit Fort.

 Advance on Fort Detroit

 Native Warriors crossed the river and arrived south of the fort at Springwells the same night (Later named Fort Wayne).
 They then moved along the western edge of the woods, which bordered the farmlands below the Fort.
-As they surrounded the Fort, the Confederation Warriors went unnoticed approximately a mile west of the beach.
-At the same time British ships, anchored in the river, shelled the fort.
-The bombardment set parts of the fort on fire and killed a few civilians who were taking shelter.
+The Confederation Warriors went unnoticed approximately a mile west of the beach as they surrounded the Fort.
+At the same time, British ships anchored in the river shelled the fort.
+The bombardment set parts of the fort on fire and killed a few civilians taking shelter.
 The Americans could not return fire.

-The next morning British General Isaac Brock crossed the Detroit River and led the British to arrive at Springwells unopposed.
-They marched just north to May’s Creek and set up a defensive position along the ravine.
-Brock and the natives advanced north to Fort Detroit taking up positions a mere 1200 yards away.
+The following day British General Isaac Brock crossed the Detroit River and led the British to arrive at Springwells unopposed.
+They marched north to May’s Creek and set up a defensive position along the ravine.
+Brock and the natives advanced north to Fort Detroit, taking up positions a mere 1200 yards away.

-Despite a sizable force inside the fort, Hull was convinced that he and his men were outnumbered and surrendered to the Chief without a shot being fired.
+Despite a sizable force inside the fort, Hull was convinced that he and his men were outnumbered and surrendered to the Chief without firing a shot.
 About 2,500 American soldiers were taken as prisoners of war and marched to British Canada.
-Hull was relieved of his command, and later court marshaled in 1814 for treason, cowardice, neglect of duty, and misconduct.
+Hull was relieved of his command and later court marshaled in 1814 for treason, cowardice, neglect of duty, and misconduct.
 Sentenced to death, he was spared hanging by President Madison.
 General William Hull remains the only U.S. general to be sentenced to death by an American court-martial.

 Books About Indian Trails & The War of 1812 in Michigan